spatie/laravel-open-telemetry/docs/introduction.md

 ![screenshot](https://spatie.be/docs/laravel-open-telemetry/v1/images/trace-with-job.jpg)

 Jaeger and similar tools can calculate averages and display very interesting statistics around the measurements made.
 This will greatly help you understand how your application as a whole is performing.

+This package isn't a full implementation of everything Open Telemetry has to offer.
+It's goal is to provide the easiest way to work with traces and span in a Laravel app.